incapable of being defended or justified

 In fact, after an average of ten years under the sheep company’s

 tutelage, just about every man, including men like Joe Mondragon’s father, Esequiel, had owed the rest of whatever resources he might accumulate in his lifetime to whichever Ladd Devine happened to be sitting on the family nest egg at that particular moment.

-the use of tricks to deceive someone (usually to extract money from them)
+the use of tricks to deceive someone

 The original Ladd Devine had not objected much to the unfair 1935 water compact